Connecting young people to the world

 Registration is now open for the EOE Network Seminar 2017.

-Tickets are available along with accomodation options now.
+Tickets are available along with accommodation options now.

-Plymouth Marjon University is ranked 4th best university in the UK for sports facilities by Times Higher Education (THE) and is the only University in the South West to achieve laboratory accreditation by BASES.
+Plymouth Marjon University was ranked 4th best university in the UK, in 2016, for sports facilities by Times Higher Education (THE) and is the only University in the South West to achieve laboratory accreditation by BASES.
 Our laboratory facilities include two exercise physiology laboratories, a biomechanics laboratory and a rehabilitation laboratory.

 The seminar will be based at our vibrant green and self-contained campus.
 It takes just minutes to walk between the sports centre, lecture theatres, teaching rooms, restaurant, shop and accommodation.
 We've really got all you need right here.